 Carefully selected topics are used in a creative way to ensure that children enjoy their learning.

-Class teacher and Deputy Head Junior School: Mrs Wynne
+Class teacher and Deputy Head of Junior School: Mrs Wynne

 Upper Junior School – Key Stage 2